15th Field Artillery Regiment (Canada): Foundations

-World War II
+Second World War

 In the mid-1930s the Government of Canada began to take a serious look at the defence of the west coast of Canada.
 The Empire of Japan had a growing influence over the Pacific and the idea of a war between Canada's allies, the United Kingdom and the United States, with Japan seemed a likely scenario.
 In 1936 Major B.C.D.
 Treatt of the Coast Artillery School in England was asked to make recommendations for the defence of the west coast of British Columbia from an attack by sea.
 In his report Major Treatt made many recommendations including the creation of four new coastal artillery forts to guard the Port of Vancouver.
 The forts were located in such a way as to stop any ship or submarine from passing into Burrard Inlet.
 There was also a fort in the Strait of Georgia to prevent ships from approaching Vancouver from the north.
 After the war began another fort was built to assist in the inspection of ships entering the Fraser River at Steveston.

 In 1937 Parliament approved the construction of the forts but had not decided who would man the guns in the event of war.
 In World War I members of the Naval Reserve and reservists from Cobourg, Ontario, had manned the coastal defence batteries in Vancouver.
 In spring 1938 it was decided that members of the Canadian Militia would man them and the 15th Brigade was assigned as coast defence artillery, becoming the 15th Coast Brigade, RCA.
 A year later in May 1939 the 68th Battery and the 5th Battery were detached to become the 1st Anti-Aircraft Regiment, RCA, to protect Vancouver from attacks from the air.
 Both the coast defence and anti-aircraft guns were supported by the 1st Searchlight Regiment, RCA, formerly the British Columbia Hussars.
 They were tasked with operating the ten 800-million-candlepower searchlights, for the coast artillery batteries to target ships at night, as well as manning searchlights for the anti-aircraft guns.

 The 15th Coast Brigade was mobilized on 25 August 1939 before war was declared on Nazi Germany.
 None of the forts were complete when the soldiers arrived for duty so they had to help finish the construction.
 The batteries of the 15th Coast Brigade were sent to the following forts: